Wiz1101/My_IoT_Project/README.md

 # Presenting the data
 The dashboard on adafruit is set up by 3 feeds of data one for air moisture, one for soil moisture and one for temperature.
 Each of these 3 feed have 1 diagram showing how the value of each sensor has changed over the past 7 days.
 For the two moisture feeds a gauge was chosen to display att what percentage of moisture the sensors was at the last reading and for the temperature a text field shows what temeprature it was at the last reading.
 ![Alt text](img/hum.png)
-Figure 7: The dashboard page on Adafruit
+Figure 7: Humidity field on Thingspeak

 You can also go in to each feed where you can see a more detaild diagram over the data and get each value in a table where you can see the exact value and at what time it was sent.
 ![Alt text](img/temp.png)
-Figure 8: The air moisture feed page on Adafruit
+Figure 8: Temperature field on Thingspeak

 # Finalizing the design
 After assembling the project this is result.